-- Without a doubt, climate change is real and we are already starting to see the impacts.
+- Climate change is here and we are already starting to see the impacts.
 But it’s not too late to make a difference–and biggest potential for progress is on the local level, especially due to the rollback of existing programs and agreements by the current federal administration.